mvcds/my-library/domain-driven-design/3 - The building blocks of a model-driven-design/2 - A model expressed in software/17 - Domain Service.md

 ---

-They are useful to not leak the domain operation to the application[^1], thus keping the application of being a coordenator of domain-related stuff, keeping a clean architecture
+They are useful to not leak the domain operation to the application[^1], thus keeping the application of being a coordinator of domain-related stuff, keeping a clean architecture

 [^1]: [[5 - Layered Architecture]]